Atelier Yumia: The Alchemist of Memories & the Envisioned Land: Plot

+Development and release

+Atelier Yumia was developed by Gust.
+It was produced by Junzo Hosoi, the head of Gust.
+The story elements were based on those of Atelier Ryza 3: Alchemist of the End & the Secret Key; the development team reinterpreted the complex parts of the story and reconstructed the overall battle system with them.
+Antagonists were introduced in the narrative of Yumia after receiving complaints there were no villains in Ryza 3.

+Atelier Yumia was announced in August 2024.
+It was released on 21 March 2025 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows.
+A Nintendo Switch 2 version released on 9 June 2026.

 Reception

 Upon its release, the game received "generally favorable" reviews on all platforms, according to review aggregator Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 78% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 77% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 34 out of 40.

 Within its first week, the game sold over 300,000 copies, making it the fastest-selling game in the franchise.